shatners-bassoon/JOSS_test/README.md

 ## Running example tests

 A demonstration script (`tests/test_parameters_populate_fields.py`) is provided.
-It launches the GUI, automatically populates example parameters, and lets the user connect a potentiostat, choose a save path, and start the experiments.
+It prompts users to select the experiment they wish to test, launches the GUI, automatically populates the chosen experiment input fields with parameters (using those stored in `tests/example_parameters.toml`), and runs the check-button procedure to ensure that parameters are valid.
+The user may then connect a potentiostat, choose a save path, and start the experiments.
+> Note: After choosing a filepath, the `CHECK` button within the GUI experiment tab must be pressed again to ensure that a valid filepath was chosen.

 ### Option 1: Run after installing the package